NV microscopy of thermally controlled stresses caused by Cr$_2$O$_3$ thin films: Experimental methods

 In the simplest but full description, the coupling constant $M_z$ is expressed in terms of stress tensor components $\sigma_{ii}$ and spin-stress coupling constants (stress susceptibility parameters) $a_1$ and $a_2$~\cite{barfuss_spin-stress_2019} as

-where $XYZ$ are diamond unit cell reference coordinates and $xyz$ are NV reference coordinates (see Fig.~\ref{lattice}).
-One can see that the measurement described by Exps.~\ref{eqn:Freqs} and~\ref{eqn:Mz} is only sensitive to the totals of axial and shear components of the stress tensor.
-A more sophisticated measurements are needed to obtain each individual $\sigma_{ii}$ contributions~\cite{kehayias_imaging_2019}.
-In this paper, we show that Exp.~\ref{eqn:Mz} could be approximated by an empirical expression in the NV reference frame as
+where $XYZ$ are diamond unit cell reference coordinates and $xyz$ are NV reference coordinates (see Fig.~\ref{1_2_3} b)).
+One can see that the measurement described by Eqs.~\ref{eqn:Freqs} and~\ref{eqn:Mz} is only sensitive to the totals of axial and shear components of the stress tensor.
+A more sophisticated measurements are needed to obtain each individual $\sigma_{ii}$ contribution~\cite{kehayias_imaging_2019}.
+We empirically found in this study that stresses caused in a diamond by a film could be calculated by a truncated expression of Eq.~\ref{eqn:Mz} in the NV reference frame as

 using a single spin-stress coupling constant $a_{NV}$ and axial components of the stress tensor.